repinvv/TestingContext/README.md

 To do that, you have to implement IResolutionLog interface and assign the instance to ResolutionLog property of the context prior to the search.

 # Limitations
 1. Combined filter can only reference either singular parent in the same branch or item/collection from the other branch.
-Can not try to reference a collection of a parent type, because no collection is availabe in the chain.
+Can not reference a collection of a parent type, because no collection is availabe in the chain.
 2. Combined filter can not reference a child of the node the filter belongs to.
 2. Circular dependencies are not allowed.
 If first branch references second branch, second branch is not allowed to reference the first branch.
 <br/>Search tool will throw a ResolutionException in case it finds one of these violations.